home-assistant/home-assistant.io/source/_docs/authentication/providers.markdown

 This is an advanced feature.
 If misconfigured, you will not be able to access Home Assistant anymore!
 </p>

 When a user logs in, it needs to authenticate against an auth provider.
-An auth provider will check the users credentials, and if credentials are linked to a user in the system, allows the user to log in.
+An auth provider will check the users' credentials, and if credentials are linked to a user in the system, allows the user to log in.

-By default Home Assistant has enabled an auth provider that stores the users in the configuration directory.
-These users can be managed by an owner account from the frontend.
+By default, Home Assistant has enabled an auth provider that stores the users in the configuration directory.
+An owner account can manage these users from the frontend.

 To make the transition from API password to authentication system easier, we've added a legacy API password auth provider.
 This enables users to log in with the API password.
 This authentication provider is enabled by default if a user has an API password configured.